Get insider access

 3.0

-The Audeze Maxwell's passive soundstage is sub-par, mostly due to their closed-back design.
-Their soundstage doesn't feel very spacious or immersive compared to open-backs like the Drop + Sennheiser/EPOS PC38X, and they struggle to create an open, out-of-head listening experience.
+The Audeze Maxwell have a disappointing passive soundstage performance, mostly due to their closed-back design.
+They create a less spacious and immersive soundstage, compared to open-backs like the Drop + Sennheiser/EPOS PC38X, and struggle to create an open, out-of-head listening experience.
 However, their soundstage feels more spacious and wide than the SteelSeries Arctis Nova Pro Wireless.
-It's likely in part due to their planar magnetic drivers, which can create a broader wave front than dynamic drivers to create a better representation of the stereo image.
+That's likely partly due to their planar magnetic drivers, which can create a broader wavefront to interact with your ear than dynamic drivers, resulting in a better representation of the stereo image.

 4.1